 Hill Valley Lacing

-– for even numbers of eyelet pairs, variation 1 – straight row at bottom
+Lacing Technique – Variation 1 – Even numbers of eyelet pairs, straight row at bottom

 • Begin straight across on the outside (grey section) and in through the bottom eyelets.

-• The left (blue) end runs straight up on the inside, then straight across on the outside, peaking in the middle to form a 'hill'.
+• The left (blue) end runs straight up on the inside, then straight across on the outside and in through the adjacent eyelet, peaking in the middle to form a “hill”.

 • The right (yellow) end runs straight up on the inside, skipping one eyelet and emerging two eyelets higher up.

-• The right (yellow) end then continues straight across on the outside, dipping in the middle to form a 'valley', which loops under the 'hill' on the row below.
+• The right (yellow) end then continues straight across on the outside and in through the adjacent eyelet, dipping in the middle to form a “valley”, which loops under the “hill” on the row below.

 • Both ends run straight up on the inside and out through the top eyelets.